 Douglas was commissioned lieutenant on 10 August 1776, and by July 1777 he was in command of the brig Antigua 12 at Jamaica, with which he captured the rebel privateer Blacksnake 12 in a ferocious duel.
 He was promoted commander on 18 July 1778, and after being appointed to the sloop Snake 12 he served in the Leeward Islands.
 Prior to the Battle of St. Lucia on 15 December his sloop was part of a small squadron sent to patrol the coast and prevent word of the British invasion reaching the French.
-Seeing duty thereafter in North American waters, the Snake was present at the siege of Savannah, subsequent to which Douglas joined the Fly 14 in October 1779.
+Seeing duty thereafter in North American waters, the Snake was present at the siege of Savannah.
+After returning to England his crew were transferred to the Ardent 64, Captain Phillip Botelaar, which vessel was promptly captured by the enemy during the Channel fleet’s retreat of August 1779.
+Meanwhile Douglas joined the Fly 14 in October 1779..

 He was posted captain on 15 August 1781, joining the Princess Amelia 80 in succession to the late Captain John Macartney who had been killed at the Battle of the Doggersbank, and he served in the Channel fleet until July of the following year.

 In March 1794, after a long period of unemployment, Douglas commissioned the Nonsuch 64 for service in the Channel, removing shortly afterwards to the Stately 64.
 He put to sea from St. Helen’s on 2 May with Admiral Lord Howe’s Channel fleet, and at the appropriate latitude was detached with the East India convoy and the Suffolk 74, Commodore Peter Rainier for the onward voyage south.
 One of his officers at this time was the esteemed Phillip Beaver.